Track mileage automatically

 How to tell if you’re eligible to deduct car insurance premiums

-To deduct car insurance premiums, you must fall within one of the eligible groups of taxpayers.
+You can deduct car insurance premiums, but you must fall within one of the eligible groups of taxpayers.

 Self-employed individuals and small businesses